-The skills that enable you to be immediately and effectively productive are highly sought-after by employers.
-The good news is, these skills are not that difficult to master.
+While the skills that allow you to be immediately and effectively productive are highly sought after by employers, the good news is they aren’t that difficult to master.

-When embarking on a new role, the first rule to follow is to simply observe how people operate and interact with one another in your new work environment.
+When embarking on a new role, the first rule to follow is to simply observe how people operate and interact with each other in your new work environment.

 Every organisation has its own unique culture.
 Aim to get a good understanding of the language, working styles and collaboration among team members.

 Every organisation does things slightly differently.
-Draw upon the skills and experience that you have built up with your previous employer, but do not think that you can do things in exactly the same way.
+Draw upon the skills and experience you built up with your previous employer, but don’t think that you can do things in exactly the same way.

-If you are finding the demands of your new role challenging, the most important thing is to ask for help and, more importantly, ask for feedback.
+If you are finding the demands of your new role challenging, don’t be afraid to ask for help.
+More importantly, ask for feedback.

 A steady, constructive, open approach and clear communication of what you are doing with your fellow workers will help you win the career performance race.

 Your organisation may even have a formal coaching programme in place to help you through the transition.
-Ask if this is something that is available to you, and if it is not, let your seniors know this is something you are interested in pursuing.
+Ask if this is something that is available to you and if it isn’t, let your seniors know this is something you are interested in pursuing.

-Even when you are feeling challenged, it is important to maintain an optimistic outlook and focus on your achievements rather than the mistakes that often come with a new role.
+Even when you are feeling challenged, it’s important to maintain an optimistic outlook and focus on your achievements rather than the mistakes which often come with a new role.

-Instead, develop small, measurable and achievable goals.
-And when you feel a little more sure of yourself and are comfortable in your new surroundings, stretch the next goal farther.
+Instead develop small, measurable and achievable goals and when you feel a little more sure of yourself and comfortable in your new surroundings, stretch the next goal further.

 By focusing on what matters and what is expected, you will ensure you are keeping your eye on the bigger picture.